htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 Configure a Pool Password
 '''''''''''''''''''''''''

-In this section, you’ll configure your personal HTCondor to use a pool password.
-This is a simple but effective method of securing HTCondor’s communications to AWS.
+In this section, you'll configure your personal HTCondor to use a pool password.
+This is a simple but effective method of securing HTCondor's communications to AWS.

 Add the following lines: